walmartlabs/lacinia/docs/tutorial/game-data.rst

 ---------------

-We're finally almost ready to run queries ... but first, let's get rid of that #ordered/map business.
+We're finally almost ready to run queries ... but first, let's get rid of that ``#ordered/map`` business.

 .. ex:: game-data dev-resources/user.clj
    :emphasize-lines: 10-25,30

 This ``simplify`` function finds all the ordered maps and converts them into ordinary maps.
-It also finds an lists can converts them to vectors.
+It also finds any lists and converts them to vectors.

 With that in place, we're ready to run some queries::